 A lexicon, recording information specific to individual lexical items, is necessarily a core component of any natural language processing system.
 The SPECIALIST lexicon has been developed to provide the lexical information needed for the SPECIALIST Natural Language Processing System.
 It is intended to be a general English lexicon that includes many biomedical terms.
-Coverage includes both commonly occurring English words and biomedical vocabulary discovered in the NLM Test Collection and the UMLS Metathesaurus.
+Coverage includes both general English words as well as more specialized biomedical vocabulary discovered in the NLM Test Collection and the UMLS Metathesaurus.
 The lexicon entry for each word or term records the syntactic, morphological, and graphemic information.
 Syntactic information includes syntactic category (part of speech), and complementation patterns for verbs, adjectives and nouns, as well as positional and modification types for adjectives and adverbs.
 Inflectional morphology is indicated for those syntactic categories which inflect, and spelling variation is recorded for each lexical item known to exhibit such variation.

-The lexicon consists of a set of lexical entries one entry for each spelling or set of spelling variants in a particular part of speech.
+The lexicon consists of a set of lexical entries, with one entry for each spelling or set of spelling variants in a particular part of speech.
 Lexical items may be "multi-word" terms made up of other words if the multi-word term is determined to be a lexical item by its presence as a term in general English or medical dictionaries, or in medical thesauri such as MeSH.
 Expansions of generally used acronyms and abbreviations are also allowed as multi-word terms.

 The lexical entry is a frame structure consisting of slots and fillers.
 Each entry is enclosed in braces ({...}) and identified by a unique entry number (EUI) recorded as the filler of the entry= slot.
 The EUI is a seven digit number preceded by the letter "E".
 The cat= slot indicates the part of speech of the entry and the base= slot indicates the base form of the entry.
 The base form is the uninflected citation form of the lexical item; the infinitive in the case of a verb; the singular in the case of a noun; and the positive in the case of an inflecting adjective or adverb.
-Optionally a spelling_variants= slot records spelling variants of the base form.
-The lexical entries for anaes-thetic given below illustrate some of the features of a SPECIALIST lexical entries:
+Optionally a spelling_variants= slot records spelling variants of the base form, including variants used in other English dialects like UK English, Australian English, and Canadian English.
+Spelling variants are listed in the following order: pure ASCII terms first, then terms without punctuation, then shortest length terms, and alphabetized after that.
+The spelling variant listed first by this metric (the filler of "base=") is called the citation form, while the other forms are not.
+That means each entry in the lexical entries for the citation form anesthetic given below illustrate some of the features of a SPECIALIST lexical entry: 1.

 '''

-{base=anaesthetic

-spelling_variant=anesthetic
+{base=anesthetic

+spelling_variant=anaesthetic

 entry=E0008769

 cat=noun

 variants=reg

 }

-{base=anaesthetic

-spelling_variant=anesthetic
+{base=anesthetic

+spelling variant=anaesthetic

 entry=E0008770

 cat=adj

 variants=inv

 position=attrib(3)

+}

 '''

-There are two entries for the base form anaesthetic, a noun entry and an adjective entry.
+There are two entries for the base form anesthetic, a noun entry and an adjective entry.

-The variants= slot contains a code indicating the inflectional morphology of each entry; the filler reg in the noun entry indicates that the noun anaesthetic is a count noun which undergoes regular English plural formation (anaesthetics); inv in the variants= slot of the adjective entry indicates that the adjective anesthetic does not form a comparative or superlative.
-The position= slot indicates that the adjective anaesthetic is attributive and appears after color adjectives in the normal adjective order.
+The variants = slot contains a code indicating the inflectional morphology of each entry; the filler reg in the noun entry indicates that the noun anesthetic is a count noun which undergoes regular English plural formation (anesthetics); inv in the variants= slot of the adjective entry indicates that the adjective anesthetic does not form a comparative or superlative.
+The position= slot indicates that the adjective anesthetic is attributive and appears after color adjectives in the normal adjective order.